-First Choice Neurology’s Memory Cafe is a virtual community for those living with Alzheimer’s disease and dementia, caregivers, and family members.
+First Choice Neurology’s Memory Cafe is a virtual community for caregivers, family members, and those living with Alzheimer’s disease and dementia.
 Our virtual Memory Cafe offers educational materials, videos, support groups, a list of Neurologists, a virtual library, clinical trials, and other resources for Alzheimer’s and dementia.

 What is Dementia?